hawkey999/x-gcs-transfer/README.md

 Default: "/"

 --single_file
-Option: download/upload a directory of just a single file.
+Option: download/upload a directory(False) or just a single file(True).
-Default: False (i.e. directory)
+Default: False

 --temp_prefix
 Optional. the temp prefix in the bucket for temp chunk files, temp files will be delete after upload and compose complete.